-Suárez stays hot, helps Atlético increase its lead in Spain
+Messi shows his worth, leads Barcelona to win over Athletic

-MADRID (AP) — Luis Suárez continued his stellar form with Atlético Madrid on Sunday, scoring twice in a 4-2 win over Cádiz to help Diego Simeone’s team open a 10-point lead in the Spanish league.
+Suárez continued his stellar form with Atlético, scoring twice in the win over Cádiz to help Diego Simeone’s team open a huge lead at the top.

 Suárez scored a goal in each half to reach 14 league goals this season, marking his best-ever league start in Spain and becoming the league’s leading scorer.
 The Uruguay striker, who was let go by Barcelona at the end of last season, has scored nine goals in his last eight matches with Atlético.
-He has also been decisive by setting up his teammates a few times.

-“When a striker is on (a) roll, you have to take advantage of it,” Suárez said.
+“When a striker is on a roll, you have to take advantage of it,” Suárez said.
 “You have to enjoy it because it’s hard to stay at this level the whole year.”

-It was the eighth league win in a row for Atlético, which reaches the halfway mark of the season 10 points ahead of second-place Real Madrid with a game in hand.
+It was the eighth league win in a row for Atlético, which reaches the halfway mark of the season with the 10-point gap to Barcelona and Real Madrid despite having a game in hand.

 “Every match is an important step toward reaching our goal,” Simeone said.
 “To continue like this we have to keep focused on match after match.”